Shubhi6835/SimonGame/README.md

 + Press Any Key
 + Watch , which key was pressed
-+ And Repead the same.
++ And Repeat the same.